CAREER QUICK FACTS:

 Recruited as the successor at point guard to Skip Brown at Wake Forest, McCaffery played one season at Wake Forest, 1977-78, helping the Demon Deacons to a 19-10 record.
 Nicknamed “White Magic,” he started 11 games as coach Carl Tacy’s team finished runner-up in the ACC Tournament to eventual NCAA runner-up Duke.
 Wake defeated North Carolina twice in three meetings and won five of the eight games it played at the Greensboro Coliseum.

-In addition to their work with the American Cancer Society and Coaches vs. Cancer, the McCaffery’s help spearhead the launch of a new Adolescents and Young Adult Cancer Center in Iowa City.
+In addition to their work with the American Cancer Society and Coaches vs. Cancer, the McCaffery’s help spearhead the launch of a new Adolescent and Young Adult Cancer Program in Iowa City.

 McCaffery, a Philadelphia native who attended LaSalle High School, and his wife Margaret have four children: sons, Connor, Patrick and Jonathan and a daughter, Marit.
-Connor and Patrick are teammates on the Iowa basketball team.
-In addition to also playing baseball in the spring, Connor excels in the classroom, earning CoSIDA Academic All-District First Team and Dean’s List recognition in 2020.
+Patrick is a senior on the Iowa basketball team, while Connor recently completed his sixth season on the Hawkeye basketball team.

 |Born||May 23, 1959|